surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/ForEach-Object.md

   Terminating errors, such as exceptions, terminate the individual parallel instance of the scriptblocks in which they occur.
-A terminating error in one scriptblocks may not cause the termination of the `Foreach-Object` cmdlet.
+A terminating error in one scriptblocks may not cause the termination of the `ForEach-Object` cmdlet.
 The other scriptblocks, running in parallel, continue to run unless they also encounter a terminating error.
 The terminating error is written to the error data stream as an **ErrorRecord** with a **FullyQualifiedErrorId** of `PSTaskException`.
   Terminating errors can be converted to non-terminating errors using PowerShell `try`/`catch` or